infinum/frontend-handbook/JavaScript/Angular.md

 - As defined in angular-cli, assets placed in `assets` will be served statically.

 - Global styles should be placed in the `app/styles` dir.
-The styles dir has very similar structure as that described in the [SASS Styleguide](https://handbook.infinum.co/books/frontend/SASS%20Styleguide/File%20organization), so please check it out.
+The styles dir has a very similar structure as that described in the [SASS Styleguide](https://handbook.infinum.co/books/frontend/SASS%20Styleguide/File%20organization), so please check it out.

 - All environment files are placed in `environments`.